technofocus-pte/cpltextndregionaldepth/Lab 1A/Lab1A.md

-# Lab 1A: Empowering Executives to do more
+# Laboratorio 1A: Dare ai dirigenti la possibilità di fare di più

-## Objective:
+## Obiettivo:

-In this lab, you will
+In questo laboratorio

-- Use Copilot in Word to create a speech you plan to deliver to company shareholders.
+- Utilizzate Copilot in Word per creare un discorso che intendete tenere agli azionisti della società.

-- Use Copilot in PowerPoint to create a PowerPoint presentation based on the speech you created.
+- Utilizzate Copilot in PowerPoint per creare una presentazione in PowerPoint basata sul discorso creato.

-## Exercise #1: Create a speech using Copilot in Word
+## Esercizio n.
+1: Creare un discorso utilizzando Copilot in Word

 In this exercise, you direct Copilot in Word to write a speech for you based on your company's Income Statement, which is stored as a Word